 The Company's financial instruments consist of cash, receivables, accounts payable and accrued liabilities, and obligation to issue shares.
-The fair value of cash, receivables, accounts payable and accrued liabilities approximates their carrying values due to the short-term nature of these financial instruments.
+The fair value of these financial instruments approximates their carrying values.
 Obligation to issue shares is measured at fair value using level 1 inputs.

-16. CAPITAL MANAGEMENT
+15. CAPITAL MANAGEMENT

 The Company defines capital as cash, debt, and the components of shareholders' equity.
 The Company's objectives when managing capital are to identify, pursue, and complete the exploration and development of its exploration and evaluation assets, to maintain financial strength, to meet its on-going liabilities, to continue as a going concern, to maintain creditworthiness, and to maximize returns for shareholders over the long term.
 The Company manages its capital in a manner consistent with the risk characteristics of the assets it holds.
 All financing, including equity and debt, are analyzed by management and approved by the Board of Directors.
 The Company does not have any externally imposed capital requirements.
-There has been no significant change in the Company's objectives, policies, and processes for managing its capital during the nine months ended September 30, 2022.
+There has been no significant change in the Company's objectives, policies, and processes for managing its capital during the six months ended June 30, 2022.